 “Worn nightly for long periods will cause a risk of changing the bite.
 This is one of the first things your professional who delivers the appliance should debrief you on.” – Dr. David L Nutter

 “Improperly fitted devices can cause teeth to shift over time, leading to significant dental problems.
 Regular dental checkups and adjustments to the oral device can prevent these problems”

 In addition, I also came across a few pieces of feedback left on Facebook pages, blogs posts, and product sales pages from people who were encouraging others not to purchase a particular product because it caused their teeth to move or they are unable to chew or even speak properly after using a particular device.
-Having a skeptical mind, naturally, two questions come to mind when I read this information – Who is leaving the comment and do they have an ulterior motive?

 In most cases, it’s apparent that the individual who left such comments were trying to steer shoppers away from purchasing “X” brand and towards choosing “Y” instead.
 It’s unfortunate but such dishonest bits of information are often left by competing companies in an effort to further promote one’s brand.

 Overall, based on the information that I was able to gather, it seems as if there is a potential risk of teeth shift or alignment issues but such issues do not appear to be very common or widespread and as some have stated the “benefits of using a MAD outweigh the risks”.
 The risk seems to be higher if your MAD is not properly fitted.